cyneuro/bmtool/README.md

 This will plot cells in the `hippocampus` network, using the `pop_name` as the cell identifier.
 There will be `10` bins created to group the cell distances.
 A `line` plot will be generated instead of the default `bar` chart.
 All values for each plot will be printed to the console due to the `verbose` flag.

+All  `point_process` cell types will be ignored since they do not have physical locations.

 ## Cell Tuning

 ### Single Cell Tuning